Updated on by Fraser Davidson

 |$1m > $2m||$2m > $5m||$5m > $10m||$10m > $25m||$25m > $50m|

 So, in short, no surprises there.
-More USA SaaSs funded and also, on average, receiving more capital when they are.
+More USA SaaSs funded and also, on average, receive more capital when they are.

 SaaS Native Integration Strategies